pitygacio/deeno/README.md

 # DEENO

-Deeno is a 2D runner 8 bit game, written in JavaScript using the [PixiJS library](https://pixijs.io).
+DEENO is a 2D runner 8 bit game, written in JavaScript using the [PixiJS library](https://pixijs.io).
 Art was designed with [Pyxel Edit](https://pyxeledit.com).

 ## Playing